 Warrant Evaluated?
 No Warrant Satisfied?
-N/A Manually Set To: Crit eria Fulfilled?
-1 There are a MINIMUM of 20 school children during the e highest crossing hour.
-2 There are fewer adequate gaps in the major road traffic stream during the period when the school children are 2 The nearest traffic signal along the major road is locate ed more than 300 ft away.
-Or, the ne arest traffic signal is 3 within 300 ft but the proposed traffic signal will not restrict the progressive movement of traffic.
+N/A Manually Set 10: Crit eria Fulfilled?
+There are a MINIMUM of 20 school children during 2 There are fewer adequate gaps in the major road to using the crossing than the number of minutes in t raffic stream during the period when the he same period. school children are 3 The nearest traffic signal along the major road is lo within 300 ft but the proposed traffic signal will no cated more than 300 ft away.
+Or, the near trestrict the progressive movement of to arest traffic signal is raffic.